Also known as: band pull apart, band pull-aparts, resistance band pull-apart, rear delt band pull, pronated band pull

 What is Band Pull Apart Pronated Grip?

-Band Pull Apart Pronated Grip is a light-resistance mobility exercise that strengthens the shoulders and upper back by promoting scapular retraction and better posture.
-Performed with a pronated grip, it’s an easy-level movement ideal for beginners or as a warm-up before pulling or overhead work.
+The Band Pull Apart Pronated Grip is an easy resistance-band exercise that strengthens the shoulders and upper back by driving scapular retraction with a pronated grip.
+It improves posture, shoulder stability, and scapular control, making it suitable for beginners and as a warm-up for pulling work.

 How to Do Band Pull Apart Pronated Grip